ies-research/probabilistic-outlier-detection-for-time-series/README.md

-# PrOuD: Probabilistic Outlier Detection Based on Uncertainty Estimation for Time Series
+# PrOuD: Probabilistic Outlier Detection for Time Series
-This repository contains Python code to implement the PrOuD (Probabilistic Outlier Detection) framework applied to the experiments the conference paper "Probabilistic Outlier Detection Based on Uncertainty Estimation for Time Series".
+This repository contains Python code to implement the PrOuD (Probabilistic Outlier Detection) framework applied to the experiments the paper "Probabilistic Outlier Detection for Time Series".

 ## Code Structure